-As you explore the city, exercise caution and avoid flashing large amount of money or wearing expensive jewelry.
+As you explore the city, exercise caution and avoid flashing a large amount of money or wearing expensive jewelry.
 These items as well as important travel documents can be kept in your safe at the resort.

-If you’re going out at night, stay with a group and don’t wander off on your own, especially if you’re a woman.
+If you’re going out at night, stay with a group, and don’t wander off on your own, especially if you’re a woman.

-Most of the homicides in Mexico and Cabo San Lucas are isolated incidents targeted by criminal organization and turf battles between criminal groups.
+Most of the homicides in Mexico and Cabo San Lucas are isolated incidents targeted by criminal organizations and turf battles between criminal groups.

-Do not let the over exaggerated news stories deter you from traveling to this vibrant Latin American destination.
+Do not let the over-exaggerated news stories deter you from traveling to this vibrant Latin American destination.

 In general, if you’re not taking part in illegal activities you don’t have anything to worry about.

 To put things in perspective, Level 3 is the same tier given to many other tourist hotspots that have an uptake in criminal activity including the following countries: